ropensci/chirps/README.md

   - You are welcome to contribute to the *chirps* project.
 Please read our [contribution guidelines](CONTRIBUTING.md).

-  - Please note that the *chirps* project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in the *chirps* project you agree to abide by its terms.
+  - Please note that the *chirps* project is released with a a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.